spacecraft-repl/spacecraft-repl.github.io/index.md

 >
 ```

-However, since our Node REPL program is connected to a pseudo-terminal, the evaluation result is written out through the standard output (a readable stream).
+However, since we are writing and reading data directly to and from a pseudo-terminal, the evaluation result is written out through the standard output (a readable stream).
 This means that the first chunk of data available to be read from the readable stream may not contain our full output.

-So in fact, the chunks of output data from the same example above may look something like this:
+In fact, the chunks of output data from the same example above may look something like this:

 ```
 [1      # first chunk of data